 Without a central idea, you don’t have an essay.
 Without a bit of humanity, you don’t have a readable essay.
-I have this old-fashioned dedication to authenticity and sincerity.
-I’m not sorry.
+I have an old-fashioned dedication to authenticity.

 Whether I’m writing a shopping guide for a furniture store, describing the ideal wedding venue, or listing the dos and don’ts of creating a brand guide, I strive to bring a high level of quality to everything I create.